 Building vs Buying a house

-There’s no clear winner in the building vs buying a house debate.
+There’s no clear winner in the building vs buying a house debate as it depends largely on your situation, budget and goals.

-But for those determined to build the home of their dreams, self-building when done right can make you a health profit while matching your exacting criteria.
+But for those determined to build the home of their dreams, then consider a self build.
+As when done right can make you a health profit while matching your exacting criteria.